AujasviSaxena1/Analog-Multi-Band-Audio-Filter-Bank/README.md

 * Integration of a Twin-T notch filter for noise rejection

-* Frequency response analysis using AC sweep analysis in LTspice
+* Frequency response analysis using AC sweep analysis in LTspice.